AI Answer Labdefinitions

 TL;DR

 Marketers have used personas for years to make targeting better.
-A persona is a simple story about a type of customer: who they are, what they care about, and why they choose one product over another.
-Good personas help you decide what to say, what to build, and who to focus on.
+A persona is a short story about a type of buyer: who they are, what they care about, and why they pick one product over another.

-But today, people are not just typing into search boxes.
-They are asking AI assistants which clinic to visit, which SaaS tool to buy, which skincare brand to trust, or which platform fits their budget.
-That means AI is now part of your customer’s decision journey.
+Today, those buyers do not just type into a search box.
+They ask AI assistants which clinic to visit, which SaaS to buy, which skincare brand to trust, or which platform fits their budget.
+The model decides who gets named, who gets skipped, and how the trade-offs get framed, for that buyer, in that moment.

-AI Persona Decision Simulation is a way to bring these two worlds together.
-You use your existing marketing personas, or new AI-specific personas, and ask: “If this persona asked an AI assistant for advice, which brands would the AI recommend, and how would it explain that choice?”
+AI Persona Decision Simulation brings these two worlds together.
+You take an existing marketing persona, drop them into an AI assistant prompt, and ask: "If this buyer asked ChatGPT, Gemini, Claude, or Perplexity for advice, which brands would the model name first, and how would it explain that ranking?"

 From Classic Personas to AI Gatekeepers

-Traditional personas were built for channels like ads, landing pages, and email.
-You asked questions like: “What keeps this person up at night?”
-“What benefits do they care about most?”
-“What proof makes them trust us?”
+Classic personas were built for ad copy, landing pages, and email.
+The questions sounded like: "What keeps this person up at night?"
+"What proof makes them trust us?"
+"What benefits matter most?"

-That work is still useful — but the main gatekeeper has changed.
-More and more, your buyer goes straight to an AI assistant and asks for a short list: the “best tools,” the “most trusted clinics,” or the “safest option for my family.”
+That work still matters, but the gatekeeper has moved.
+More and more, your buyer goes straight to an AI assistant and asks for a short list: the "best tools," the "most trusted clinics," the "safest option for my family."
 In that moment, the model decides:

 • Which brands to mention first

-• How to frame trade-offs between price, safety, performance, and reputation
+• How to frame trade-offs across price, safety, performance, and reputation

 What Behavioral Science Tells Us About Personas

 Behavioral science focuses on humans.
-It studies how people actually make choices, and it shows that decisions are rarely cold or purely logical.
-Researchers like Daniel Kahneman describe two broad styles of thinking: a fast, emotional, intuitive mode (“System 1”) and a slower, more deliberate mode (“System 2”) [1].
-Most everyday choices lean heavily on the fast, emotional side.
+It studies how people actually choose, and the punchline is that decisions are rarely cold or logical.
+Daniel Kahneman describes two thinking styles: a fast, intuitive mode ("System 1") and a slower, deliberate mode ("System 2") [1].
+Most everyday choices lean on the fast side.

-Other work, such as Nudge by Thaler and Sunstein, shows that the way options are framed — the default choice, the order, the wording — can steer decisions without changing the actual options themselves [2].
-This is known as choice architecture.
+Thaler and Sunstein's Nudge shows that the way options are framed, defaults, ordering, wording, steers decisions without changing the options themselves [2].
+That is choice architecture.

-A third important idea: people do not always walk around with fixed, fully formed preferences.
-They often build their preferences on the spot, based on context, identity, and how the options are presented [3][4].
-In simple language: what feels like a clear decision is often a story shaped by emotion and situation, as much as by facts.
+People also do not walk around with fixed preferences.
+They build them on the spot, based on context, identity, and how the options are presented [3][4].
+A "clear decision" is often a story shaped by emotion and situation.

-Behavioral science also talks about “jobs” — the underlying needs people are trying to meet.
-Someone might “hire” a product not just to get a functional result, but to feel more confident, more in control, more modern, or more safe.
-This framing is often associated with the Jobs to Be Done approach to innovation and customer choice [5].
+Behavioral science also talks about "jobs", the underlying need a buyer is trying to meet [5].
+Someone hires a product not just for a functional outcome, but to feel more confident, more in control, more safe.

 How Classic Personas Meet AI Personas

-Traditional marketing personas describe who the customer is.
-AI persona decision simulations add a new layer: how that persona is interpreted when they show up inside an AI assistant’s prompt.
+Traditional personas describe who the buyer is.
+AI persona simulations add a layer: how that persona is interpreted when they show up inside an AI assistant's prompt.

-When you ask an AI model, “What would you recommend to a safety-first parent looking for a pediatric clinic in London?” you are doing two things at once:
+When you prompt: "What would you recommend to a safety-first parent looking for a pediatric clinic in London?", you are doing two things at once:

 • Bringing your existing persona (safety-first parent) into the prompt

-• Letting the AI reveal how it thinks that persona would decide
+• Letting the model reveal how it thinks that persona would decide

-The model then ranks, describes, and compares brands through that lens.
-Change the persona to “cost-conscious founder” or “innovation-obsessed CTO,” and the recommendations, language, and trade-offs change with it.
+The model ranks, describes, and compares brands through that lens.
+Change the persona to "cost-conscious founder" or "innovation-obsessed CTO," and the recommendations, language, and trade-offs all shift.

-• Which brands appear only as side notes
+• Which brands appeared as side notes or alternatives

-• How the model explains its reasoning to a given persona in a given context
+• How the model justified its ranking to that persona in that context

-How an AI Persona Decision Simulation Works in Practice
+How an AI Persona Decision Simulation Runs in Practice

 1. Start from real personas.